What is a job interview?

 This gives you an opportunity to understand where their expectations lie in terms of professional development and helps you assess their understanding of the company and the position itself.

-6. Ask questions related to the position
+6. Ask interview questions related to the position

 If you’re interviewing multiple candidates, it may also be helpful to come up with a way to score each interviewee.
 For example, you might grade them on their confidence and poise when answering questions, their ability to answer clearly and concisely and whether they addressed each part of a multiple part question.
 You can also choose to develop a more analytical grading rubric for answers to technical questions in engineering or computer-related jobs.
+Here’s more on how to conduct a structured job interview.

 7. Gather more information with follow up questions